Commonwealth Universe, Age 1, Volume 7: The Pirate and the Professor by Michelle Levigne

 “What?”
 Kiryn’s heart raced.
 How could Doc tell?
 Without his instruments, how could he tell how Darrak made her temperature soar and her heart race as if she had flown through a minefield with ex-military special forces gunners on her tail.

-Correct that–she had done that three moons ago, and her body hadn’t shaken like it did now.
+Correct that–she had done that three lunars ago, and her body hadn’t shaken like it did now.

 “He’s attracted to you.”
 Doc winked, an incongruous sight in his scarred, permanently space-tanned face, and sauntered out of the room.

 Unexpectedly, she remembered something her father had said once, when he was in a singularly thoughtful, philosophical mood.
-He told her how he had met her mother, during the defense of their planet, and how they had become friends during six long, terrified days of communicating on a voice-only channel, when both sides were sure either the space station or the pirate ship would be destroyed by the invading space forces.
-Niall claimed he had fallen in love with his lady during those horrid days, when her voice was the only spot of beauty within a thousand light-years.
+He told her how he had met her mother, first when he was a prisoner on the Abyss space station, and then years later during the defense of their planet.
+They had both been operating under false names, and neither knew who the other really was until near the end of the siege of Sorendaal.
+All they knew was that the other was leader of a pirate fleet, one defending Sorendaal and the other coming to seek alliance and help.
+They had been limited to voice-only communication.
+Niall claimed he had fallen in love with his lady during those horrid days, when her voice was the only spot of beauty within a dozen solar systems.